asadprodhan/Reducing-storage-space-by-converting-Nanopore-fast5-to-slow5-using-slow5tools/README.md

 - get the path of the ‘slow5tools-v0.3.0’ directory by running ‘pwd’
 - export PATH=$PATH:/path_of_the_slow5tools-v0.3.0_directory
 - now, the command ‘slow5tools’ can be run outside the ‘slow5tools-v0.3.0’ directory
-- this path can be permanently add to the bashrc profile.
+- this path can be permanently added to the bashrc profile.
 Open the bashrc profile using a text editor like
 ```
 nano ~/.bashrc
 ```